 Description of Quality Improvement Organization Contracts

-In August 2011, CMS awarded contracts for the 10th SOW for the 53 Contractors participating in Medicare’s QIO Program.
+In August 2011, CMS awarded contracts for the 10th SOW for the 53 contractors participating in Medicare’s QIO Program.
 The QIO contracts extend from August 1, 2011 through July 31, 2014.
-The 10th SOW focuses on improving the quality and safety of health care services furnished to Medicare beneficiaries.
+The 10th SOW focused on improving the quality and safety of health care services furnished to Medicare beneficiaries.
 The 10th SOW is based upon the Administration’s health care quality improvement initiatives and evidence-based interventions to improve the quality and efficiency of health care and health care services delivered to Medicare beneficiaries.
 It also implemented recommendations from the Institute of Medicine, the Government Accountability Office, and members of Congress to assure maximum benefit to beneficiaries at the greatest value to government.
-It is transformational in its approach to aligning with and supporting the HHS National Quality Strategy (NQS) for Improvement in Health Care and in its developmental collaboration with other HHS Operating Divisions.
+It was transformational in its approach to aligning with and supporting the HHS National Quality Strategy (NQS) for Improvement in Health Care and in its developmental collaboration with other HHS Operating Divisions.
 The contracts provided additional tools for CMS to track, monitor, and report on the impact that the QIO program has on the care provided in states and jurisdictions.
 In connection with this tracking and monitoring, the QIOs’ technical performance during the 10th SOW was evaluated at the 18th month (February 2013) and 27th month (November 2013) of the 36-month contract.

 QIOs were monitored quarterly to determine if they met established targets for specific activities within the timeframes described in the 10th SOW.
-Quarterly monitoring of metrics allows for immediate opportunities to implement correction action, using “plan, do, study, act (PDSA)” cycles, for improvement.
+Quarterly monitoring of metrics allows for immediate opportunities to implement correction action, using “plan, do, study, act” cycles, for improvement.
 The QIOs submitted vouchers on a monthly basis and were reimbursed for their costs.
-Their monthly invoices were thoroughly reviewed and certified by an assigned COR, Government Task Leader (GTL) and Contract Specialist.
+Their monthly invoices were thoroughly reviewed and certified by an assigned COR, Government Task Leader and Contract Specialist.
 QIOs were evaluated according to how well they reach CMS specified performance goals.

 By law, the mission of the QIO Program is to improve the effectiveness, efficiency, and quality of services delivered to Medicare beneficiaries.
 Based on this statutory requirement, and CMS’ program experience, CMS identified the core functions of the QIO Program as: